 Custodial parents have some options when their ex-spouse becomes unemployed.
 In order to avoid payment cessation or going to court, it is always best to involve an experienced family and child support lawyer first, so that you can make decisions based on wise counsel.

 Attempts to resolve short-term payment issues can sometimes be resolved between parents, without ever going to court or taking legal action.
-If talks with the paying parent fail and they refuse to continue making the agreed-upon/ordered payments, involve a family lawyer immediately by calling Louis P. Winner at (502) 812-1889 for help.
+If talks with the paying parent fail and they refuse to continue making the agreed-upon/ordered payments, involve a family lawyer immediately by calling Winner Law Group, LLC at (502) 812-1889 for help.
 We can help you negotiate with the paying parent and take further legal action to enforce the terms of your child support order, if necessary.

 How Can I Change My Child Support Order?